polkastream/pstr/README.md

 # Vested Allocations and Terms
-- **10% Seed:** 5% of the total allocation is unlocked during the $PSTR Token Generation Event (TGE) with a one-month cliff, followed by twelve months of external and linear (per block) unlock.
+- **10% Seed Funding:** 5% of the total allocation is unlocked during the $PSTR Token Generation Event (TGE) with a one-month cliff, followed by twelve months of external and linear (per block) unlock.
-- **7% Private:** 10% of the total allocation is unlocked during TGE with a one-month cliff, followed by eleven months of external and linear unlock.
+- **7% Private Sale:** 10% of the total allocation is unlocked during TGE with a one-month cliff, followed by eleven months of external and linear unlock.
 - **21% Team and Advisors:** All of the tokens are locked for 180 days outright, followed by 2.5% of the total allocation unlocking once every 30 days.